What is depression?

 - healthy eating

 - maintaining social contact

-You might also benefit from reading self-help books, joining a support group or practising emotional freedom techniques.
+You might also enjoy reading self-help books, joining a support group or practising emotional freedom techniques.

 Talking openly with others can make a massive difference.
-At times it’s enough to chat with friends or family, but you may feel you need professional help.
+It might be enough to chat with friends or family, or you might feel you need professional help.